Otros Ejercicios

 And shouted "let it start"

-Pete drew a from his boot, threw it,
+Pete drew a knife his boot, threw it,

 And pierced Dan through the heart